Injury Attorneys | Restoring LivesTM

 The purpose filing of a medical malpractice case is to provide an injured patient with the opportunity to recover financial compensation for the damages caused by a medical professional.

-The Indianapolis medical malpractice attorneys at Wilson Kehoe Winingham have extensive experience handling cases just like yours.
-Rely on our medical malpractice attorneys serving throughout the Indianapolis area, including: Bloomington, Richmond, Anderson, Muncie, Evansville, Terre Haute, Ft.
-Wayne, Kokomo, and South Bend.
-If your life has been impacted by medical malpractice, call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+The Indianapolis Medical Malpractice Attorneys at Wilson Kehoe Winingham have extensive experience handling cases just like yours.
+If you or a loved one have been impacted by medical malpractice, contact the lawyers at WKW.
+We can help you get the compensation you deserve.
+Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.